From the desk of The Right Reverend Doctor Andrew VujisiÄ‡

-As an Orthodox Christian community of higher learning, as members of the Body of Christ, and as fellow-citizens of the world, we confront a dynamic set of forces that are revolutionizing and reconfiguring modern life — from technological developments that enable men and women to communicate with one another at lightning speed to discoveries that allow scientists to unravel the human genome.
-These economic, social, political, scientific, and religious and spiritual developments present new challenges for Orthodox Christian believers and Orthodox mission.
-St. Gregory Nazianzen Orthodox Institute, as a forum that encourages and approximates the ideal of spiritual and intellectual discourse, is ideally suited to reflect on the challenges of this new era and moreover, to prepare men and women, who can respond to the demands of the modern reality, for leadership in the Orthodox Church.
+As a Christian community of higher learning, as members of the Body of Christ, and as fellow-citizens of the world, we confront a dynamic set of forces that are revolutionizing and reconfiguring modern life — from technological developments that enable men and women to communicate with one another at lightning speed to discoveries that allow scientists to unravel the human genome.
+These economic, social, political, scientific, and religious and spiritual developments present new challenges for Christians and mission.
+St. Gregory Nazianzen Orthodox Institute, as a forum that encourages and approximates the ideal of spiritual and intellectual discourse, is ideally suited to reflect on the challenges of this new era and moreover, to prepare men and women, who can respond to the demands of the modern reality, for leadership in the Church.

-I trust that you find St. Gregory Nazianzen Orthodox Institute to be as exciting and enriching a forum as I do.
+I believe that you will find St. Gregory Nazianzen Orthodox Institute to be an exciting and enriching forum.
 The Institute respects ideas, values diversity of thought and experience, and perhaps most importantly, recognizes that what defines great scholarship is not the easy acceptance of what we already know, but the relentless determination to move across the continuum of enosis, access the Mind of Christ, know and experience the inner self, and discover that which we still have to learn in the context of Divine revelation.